deepanshu96/Linear-Regression/README.md

 # Linear-Regression<br>
-Simple linear regression model on salary dataset, implemented in jupyter notebook using sklearn and matplotlib for plotting.
+Simple linear regression model on salary dataset, implemented in jupyter notebook using sklearn and matplotlib for plotting the given data and corresponding output.